joshD90/social2/zNewFeaturesToBeImplemented.md

 - Allow for services to hold multiple different contact numbers.
 Each contact number should have a name or details associated with it as well as a number.
   1. Remove number from the service. - is there a way to retroactively do this to the table maybe just have to do this all again - copy all numbers into text file -
      Just bluntly get rid of the whole column.
 And just a have a many to one relationship with this other table.
 Change type, remove numbers from base service altogether, have it extend between the base service and subcategories (this can be done for the emails)
-  2. Create a table for numbers, this should have a id, serviceId, details, number, secret.
+  2. Create a table for numbers, this should have a id, serviceId, details, number, secret. [x]
-     - Add create multiple to our generic class - we should be able to string construct this however it will need to be checked for safety
+     - Add create multiple to our generic class - we should be able to string construct this however it will need to be checked for safety [x] (done this in js not in SQL)
-     - Create a class for serviceNumbersDB - create (should create multiple) / update / delete
+     - Create a class for serviceNumbersDB - create (should create multiple) / update / delete [x]
-  3. Make adjustment to service to have a multiple values for contact numbers.
+  3. Make adjustment to service type to have a multiple values for contact numbers.[x]
   4. Adjust the fetch service builder.
 At this point should I be looking to just build it as one fetch request, perhaps do this in the async manner or just start building a big SQL query.
 Unsure.
 Will have to look at this further.
 See whether there is a way I can hold the needsMet etc. as an array or not.
 If not maybe no point in holding it all as a query and just do it in js.
-Will have to join parent and child onto this as a child will have to reference its parent - join the forwardTo onto this.
+Will have to join parent and child onto this as a child will have to reference its parent - join the forwardTo onto this. [x] (this has been done in just javascript rather than SQL query)
-  5. Make changes to service base type to reflect number being an empty array.
+  5. Make changes to service base type to reflect number being an empty array. [x]
-  6. Create a type for numbers
+  6. Create a type for numbers [x]
   7. On the frontend make changes to service base type to reflect change in number.
   8. On the frontend make changes to Service Display - Should this be a drop down or just a list?
+  9. Have a way to create a new service number in the service cration form